 SESLHD is committed to promoting a positive and respectful workplace that is safe and healthy for all workers, and also takes a risk management approach.
 The aim of a risk management approach is to reduce the incidence of bullying and harassment in SESLHD workplaces through preventative strategies.

-A risk management approach to bullying and harassment consists of the following basic steps as per the Safe Work Guide - Prevention and Management of Workplace Bullying:
+A risk management approach to bullying and harassment consists of the following basic steps as per the Safe Work Australia Guide for Preventing and Responding to Workplace Bullying